 Homes in Harmony, Habitats Restored

-Sustainable development in Costa Rica is a central commitment of Tierra Pacífica Green Communities.
+Sustainable development in Costa Rica is a central commitment of Tierra Pacífica.
 The master plan for the project was designed in accordance with the local topography and ecology – working with nature rather than against it.
-At the core, this required us to forge a special relationship with three critical and interrelated resources: Water, Land and Food.
+At the core, this required us to forge a special relationship with two critical and interrelated resources: Water and Land.

-Helping recharge the local aquifer and improving area water quality - The availability of fresh clean water is incredibly important to residents of Guanacaste, Costa Rica.
+Helping recharge the local aquifer and improving area water quality – the availability of fresh clean water is incredibly important to residents of Guanacaste, Costa Rica.
 Many area developments have failed because they do not have access to enough potable water because of poor planning, depleted water tables through overuse, and the encroachment of sea water into existing wells.
 Luckily Tierra Pacifica is situated atop one of the deepest natural aquifers in the region, and we take pride in helping to maintain this crucial natural resource.
+We even helped to start a non-profit organization dedicated to this mission: www.ourwatershed.org.

 Tierra Pacifica is among the first significant residential developments in Latin America to retain nearly all storm water on site through a combination of natural and man-made wetlands.
 Wetlands enhance wildlife and plant habitat, hold water back for use in the dry season and rejuvenate the precious underground aquifer.